linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 ## Main Menu

-In the main menu, you can view your user personal info, setting, theme, help, and so on.
+In the main menu, you can view your user personal info, setting, help, and so on.

 ### User Personal Info